Donât you hate it when youâre in a tizzy about something â maybe crying or angry â and someone tells you to âjust breathe?â

 Brahmari pranayama releases cerebral tension and helps lower blood pressure, helping to relax your central nervous systems.

-This yogic breathing technique should not be done lying down.
+This yoga breathing techniques should not be done lying down.
 Always practice this breath sitting upright.
 It is also contraindicated in pregnant or menstruating women, and people who suffer with extremely high blood pressure, epilepsy, chest pain, or ear infection.

 The main purpose of the solar breath is to bring vital energy and life to the body, to revitalize it.
 This type of yogic breathing gives the sympathetic nervous system a boost and increases the efficiency of the digestive tract.